VHIL-interns-hub/sensingmat_summer2022/docs/Work_logs.md

 -React

 **Friday**
--Taken holiday due to hackathon
+-Taken leave due to hackathon

 **Saturday**
--Holiday due to hackathon
+-Leave due to hackathon

-## Week 4  [6 June 2022 -  2022]
+## Week 4  [6 June 2022 - 11 JUne2022]
 **Monday**
+Leave

 **Tuesday**
+-Studied about API's
+-Discussed about the flow of web dev project with vivek sir and Snehashish.
+-Started working on Back-End

 **Wednesday**
+-Back-end work and React useState

 **Thursday**
+-Back-end working using postman.
+-Aunthentication and Cookie Generation

 **Friday**
+-Integration of React with NodeJS
+-Error debugging due to unnecassary command in package.json

 **Saturday**